fitzchivalrik/HUDVignette/README.md

 ﻿# HUDVignette

 A Final Fantasy XIV Quicklauncher (XIVLauncher) plugin.
-Draws a vignette on screen when HP/MP is low.
+Draws a vignette on screen when HP is low.

 Licensed under AGPLv3 or later.
 **CURRENTLY IN ALPHA TESTING.**